vicjomaa/QuizzGame/README.md

 ---

-**>> Tasks**
+**>> Tasks Done**
-~~Create github
+Create github
 Define functions, variables, classes
 Function to extract info from csv
 Code simple quiz UI intro
 Code simple quiz UI questions
-Function to select a question from the csv and display it in the UI~~
+Function to select a question from the csv and display it in the UI
 Function check if the answer is correct or not and increase the score
-Function to go to the next question and count the number of questions
+Function to go to the next question and count the number of questions Function to control display lives and stop the game

 <img width="587" alt="1" src="https://user-images.githubusercontent.com/69658240/166566931-518ce482-0f6c-432b-90a6-1f2c6cc43fbe.png">